Strandgaard96/vehicle_collision_webpage/docs/README.md

     * Alcohol involvement, outside-of-the-car distractions and fatigue are looked into.
 * What vehicles are often involved?
     * A large number of vehicle types are reported in the crash data sets.
-* Finally, is it possible to model whether or not a trafic accident will result in an injury or not?
+* Finally, is it possible to use machine learning to model whether or not a trafic accident will result in an injury or not?

-All vizualisations and modelling along with the code in this study can be found at INSERT REF EXP NOTEBOOK.
+All vizualisations and modelling along with the code in this study can be found in the  [Explainer notebook](https://nbviewer.jupyter.org/github/Strandgaard96/socialdataanalysis2020/blob/master/FinalProject%20-%20Explainer%20notebook.ipynb) for this project.

 ## NYC Vehicle Crashes
 As mentioned, lots of car crashes happen every day in NYC.
-In fact, so many happen that we can visualize the entire city just based on the GPS location of the individual crashes when we sample over the 8-year span in which the data has been gathered (2012 - 2020).
-From the map below, we can recognize some of NYCs famous features such as Central Park in Manhattan (the black square in the left-most area) and the Hudson river which encircles the Manhattan peninsula.
+In fact, we can visualize the entire city solely based on the GPS location of the individual crashes when we sample over the 8-year span in which the data has been gathered (2012 - 2020).
+Each points is plottet as a colored pixel on a black background and displayed in the figure below.
+Here we can recognize some of NYCs famous features such as Central Park in Manhattan (the black square in the left-most area) and the Hudson river which encircles the Manhattan peninsula.

 <iframe src="map.html"
     sandbox="allow-same-origin allow-scripts"